The government has quietly tweaked rules relating to special economic zones – and the new rules specifically favour the Adani Group.

 We believe that the customs authorities are granting a Rs 500 crore refund to the APL although, at the same time, they have not collected duty worth Rs 1,000 crore from the company.
 A senior officer working in a Gujarat SEZ said, “there is no doubt about the fact that the raw materials and consumables are not eligible for any duty exemptions and this is evident from section 6(c) of the SEZ Act 2005 read with Rules 27(3) and 53 of the SEZ Rules, irrespective of any other obligations of the infrastructure developer.”

 Further, the counsel for APL argued in court that the company had paid the tax on raw materials (coal) as evidence of the claim that the company was being subjected to double taxation.
-Over and above the statements made by APL’s lawyers, it is unclear from the Gujarat high court judgment as to what evidence, if any, the court sought or was presented to it that led the judges to believe that APL had indeed made payments that it claimed it had.
+Over and above the statements made by APL’s lawyers, it is unclear from the Gujarat high court judgment as to what evidence, if any, the court sought or was presented that led the judges to believe that APL had indeed made payments that it claimed it had.

 The sporadic, repeated and retrospective amendments in the rules and procedures made by the department of commerce are not just curious but questionable.
 Were these rules tweaked to help one company headed by a well-connected individual?